-Professor April Lindgren is the Velma Rogers Research Chair and principal investigator for the Local News Research Project.
-Her current research explores local news poverty, a term she uses to describe situations where the critical information needs of communities are not being addressed by local media.
-Working with colleagues from the University of British Columbia and Royal Roads University, Prof. Lindgren has led a project that documents major differences in the availability of local news across Canada and spearheaded the creation of The Local News Map, an online crowd-sourced tool that allows members of the public to add markers highlighting changes to local news media.
+April Lindgren is the principal investigator for the Local News Research Project at Toronto Metropolitan University’s (formerly Ryerson University) School of Journalism.
+Her research focuses on local news poverty, a term she uses to describe situations where the critical information needs of communities are not being addressed by local media.
+She spearheaded creation of the crowd-sourced Local News Map, an ongoing project that tracks the launch – and loss – of local news organizations in Canada.

 Jon Corbett is an associate professor at the University of British Columbia Okanagan, the director of the SpICE Lab (Spatial Information for Community Engagement) and all round map geek.
 All aspects of his research include a core community element; this means that the research is of tangible benefit for the communities with whom he works and that those communities feel a strong sense of ownership over the research process.